marcioferlan/vraptor4js-plugin/README.md

 <!-- JQuery -->
 <script src="http://api.domain.com/v4js/jquery/PersonController"></script>
 ```
-VRaptor4js will ensure to enable CORS support in your application.
+VRaptor4js will ensure to enable CORS support in your application using the parameters provided by you.

 Features
 --------